 For cooks, it's a personal choice

 When deciding whether to choose a charcoal, gas, or electric grill for meal preparation, it often comes down to personal preference.
-Though many prefer the rustic taste of charcoal grilling, electric grills may surprise you.
-Outdoor and indoor electric grills provide good alternatives for fast, clean cooking of steak, chicken, hot dogs, and vegetables.
+Though many prefer the rustic taste of charcoal, electric grills may surprise you.
+Outdoor and indoor varieties provide good alternatives for fast, clean cooking of steak, chicken, hot dogs, and vegetables.

-Charcoal grills and gas grills both produce more smoke than an indoor outdoor electric grill, which raises environmental concerns.
-These grills require common sense and care while using them.
+Charcoal and gas both produce more smoke than an electric grill, which raises environmental concerns.
+These require common sense and care while using them.
 All instructions and cautions included in user's manuals should be closely followed.

 Electric grills are safer to use

-Unlike gas or charcoal grills, electric grills use heating elements to cook meat, poultry, and vegetables.
+Unlike gas or charcoal, electric uses heating elements to cook meat, poultry, and vegetables.
 Food is placed on a grate located just above the electric heating elements.
 An easy-to-clean drip pan collects any juices produced while cooking.

-Most indoor electric grills are much smaller than gas or charcoal grills, making them ideal for kitchen use.
+Most indoor options are much smaller than gas or charcoal, making them ideal for kitchen use.
 They can be placed on top of the stove, on a counter, or on a table.
-George Foreman grills are ideal for apartment dwellers who aren't permitted to have gas or charcoal units.
+George Foreman designs are ideal for apartment dwellers who aren't permitted to have gas or charcoal units.

-Larger electric grills can prepare meals for large families or many guests, just like their gas or charcoal counterparts.
-Outdoor electric grills can easily be stored during winter months, while outdoor gas and charcoal grills need to be covered or placed in a shed.
+Larger sizes can prepare meals for large families or many guests, just like their gas or charcoal counterparts.
+Outdoor electric grills can easily be stored during winter months, while outdoor gas and charcoal need to be covered or placed in a shed.